harpocrates/Jonathan/README.md

             1))
       ```

-      which essentially penalizes every extra symbol, as well as extra parentheses.
+      which essentially penalizes for every extra symbol, as well as extra parentheses.
   * Using these inputs, Jonathan checks available mutations of promising expressions, prioritizing expressions
     with already low scores.
 This is done by way of a priority queue.
 Expressions that are visited are added to
     a hash set, so as to avoid revisiting them multiple times.